mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 to speak.
 Whatever your field is, you probably know what the "big names" are, and various voices have told that those are the places where you'll get the "best" education or work with the "pioneers" of research.
-But in truth, the name brand is not worth paying for it out of pocket, and it's definitely not worth graduating with a mountain of debt.
+But in truth, the name brand is not worth paying for out of pocket, and it's definitely not worth graduating with a mountain of debt.
 If you look at the faculty that work at the "best" university, you'll quickly realize that practically *none* of those faculty got their